 Ever since I’ve shared this blog post about how I use Notion for homeschool, I’ve had several inquiries and messages from people who benefited from it.

 I want to help parents as much as I possibly can, so I’ve edited more templates that I use for myself into their bare minimum (without all my extra content) format which you may duplicate and edit as you see fit.
 I understand that Notion and other organizing platforms only work well if it is managed according to how your brain works, so please feel free to start with these resources and edit as you go.

 I have made a similar template available in my previous post, but I edited it to remove the links to unavailable database so as not to confuse first time users.
-This is a four-day Weekly Routine format because we follow this scheduling.
-But do let me know if you want a 5-day homeschool schedule.
+This first template is a four-day Weekly Routine format because we follow this scheduling.

 This template also includes Basket Time reads which you can drag to the Weekly Routine when you find an open slot.
 I’ve also included space to input and reflect on some Evidences of Grace (or Growth) which you have observed in your child or in your own homeschool journey.
 I think it’s a wise practice to always see the good in whatever situation.

 Since I have received a couple of requests for a five-day Weekly Routine schedule, I have finally gotten around to making it available.
 It is very much the same in content as the one above with the exception of an additional day, which begins on Monday.

 Please find the template below for your perusal.

 This grading system follows the Department of Education‘s guidelines which include Written Work, Performance Tasks and Quarterly Assessment for every quarter.
 The template is set at Table view for easy input of the Grades.

 Once you select the Gallery view which I renamed as Portfolio, you will be able to preview the photos which you have attached in the File section for easy viewing.
 These blocks are empty since I have not provided any samples here.